-Row No. Description Hong Kong basis Basel III basis Other intangible assets (net of associated deferred 3,099 3,099 tax liability) Explanation 9 As set out in paragraph 87 of the Basel III text issued by the Basel Committee (December 2010), mortgage servicing rights (MSRs) may be given limited recognition in CET1 capital (and hence be excluded from deduction from CET1 capital up to the specified threshold).
-In Hong Kong, an AI is required to follow the accounting treatment of including MSRs as part of exposures to connected companies) under Basel III.
-Deferred tax assets net of deferred tax liabilities 29,663 10 Explanation As set out in paragraphs 69 and 87 of the Basel III text issued by the Basel Committee (December 2010), DTAs of the bank to be realized are to be deducted, whereas DTAs which relate to temporary differences may be given limited recognition in CET1 capital (and hence be excluded from deduction from CET1 capital up to the specified threshold).
+Row No. Description Hong Kong basis Basel III basis Other intangible assets (net of associated deferred 2,533 2,533 tax liability) 2,000 2,000 Explanation 9 ee (December of CET1 capital of threshold).
+In MSRs as part of Rs in full from ay be greater than Ill basis" in this or the "Hong Kong ont not in excess of MSRs, DTAs tal instruments or other credit exposures to connected companies) under Basel III.
+Deferred tax assets net of deferred tax liabilities 40,685 10 Explanation As set out in paragraphs 69 and 87 of the Basel III text issued by the Basel Committee (December 2010), DTAs of the bank to be realized are to be deducted, whereas DTAs which relate to temporary differences may be given limited recognition in CET1 capital (and hence be excluded from deduction from CET1 capital up to the specified threshold).
 In Hong Kong, an AI is required to deduct all DTAs in full, irrespective of their origin, from CET1 capital.
 Therefore, the amount to be deducted as reported in row 10 may be greater than that required under Basel III.
 The amount reported under the column "Basel III basis" in this box represents the amount reported in row 10 (i.e. the amount reported under the "Hong Kong basis") adjusted by reducing the amount of DTAs to be deducted which relate to temporary differences to the extent not in excess of the 10% threshold set for DTAs arising from temporary differences and the aggregate 15% threshold set for MSRs, DTAs arising from temporary differences and significant investments in CET1 capital instruments issued by financial sector entities (excluding those that are loans, facilities or other credit exposures to connected companies) under Basel III.

-(b) Capital Adequacy and Reconciliation of Regulatory Capital to the Balance Sheet (continued)
+- 3 COMPOSITION OF CAPITAL (CONTINUED) - (b) Capital Adequacy and Reconciliation of Regulatory Capital to the Balance Sheet (continued)